Warner Chilcott: Galen

 In 1968, Sir Allen McClay founded Galen, a sales and marketing organization focused on branded pharmaceutical products in the United Kingdom and the Republic of Ireland.

 In 1997, the company listed its shares on the London Stock Exchange and the Irish Stock Exchange.

 Warner Chilcott

 Warner Chilcott was the generic drug business of Warner–Lambert.

+The company Warner-Chilcott published at least one pocket book, 1000 Calories: Your Diet Program, in 1966, in Morris Plains, New Jersey.

 In 1996, it was sold to Nale Laboratories P.L.C.

 In 2004, the company was acquired by several private equity firms.
 In 2006, it became a public company via an initial public offering.

 Merger of Galen and Warner Chilcott

 In 2000, Galen acquired Warner Chilcott and listed its American depositary receipts on NASDAQ.

 In 2004, the company changed its name from Galen to Warner Chilcott.

 Post-merger

 In August 2004, the company prevailed in a patent case by Teva Pharmaceutical Industries related to Sarafem (Fluoxetine).
 On May 19, 2006, the company received approval from the Food and Drug Administration for Sarafem.

 On October 30, 2009, the company acquired the prescription drug business of Procter & Gamble for $3.1 billion.

 On October 1, 2013, the company was acquired by Actavis (now Allergan).